nheinbaugh/ai-built/meta-prompts/be-engineer.md

 ## Core Technical Expertise

+### Docker
+- All docker files are written with the expectation that they are run from the root of the monorepo

 ### NX Monorepo
 - Organize backend services using proper NX library patterns
 - Implement correct tagging and dependency constraints